-3.12.1 Fixed local application fire extinguishing systems shall be fitted on passenger ships of 500 gross tonnage and above and on cargo ships of 2000 gross tonnage and above.
-The provisions of this Chapter do not apply to fishing vessels.

-3.12.2 Machinery spaces of category A above 500 m3 in volume shall, in addition to the fixed fire extinguishing system required in Table 3.1.2.1, be protected by an approved type of fixed water-based or equivalent local application fire extinguishing system complying with the requirements of IMO Revised Guidelines (refer to IMO circular MSC.1/Circ.1387).
+- 3.12.1 Fixed local application fire extinguishing systems shall be fitted on passenger ships of 500 gross tonnage and above and on cargo ships of 2000 gross tonnage and above.
+The provisions of this Chapter do not apply to fishing vessels. - 3.12.2 Machinery spaces of category A above 500 m3 in volume shall, in addition to the fixed fire extinguishing system required in Table 3.1.2.1, be protected by an approved type of fixed water-based or equivalent local application fire extinguishing system complying with the requirements of IMO Revised Guidelines (refer to IMO circular MSC.1/Circ.1387, as amended by IMO circular MSC.1/Circ.1387/Corr.1 and IACS UI SC217 (Corr.2 Aug 2022)).
 In the case of periodically unattended machinery spaces the fire extinguishing system shall have both automatic and manual release capabilities.
 In the case of continuously manned machinery spaces the fire extinguishing system is only required to have a manual release capability.